kevinolega/callcentertrainingtips/_posts/2019-07-04-hired-attitude.md

 permalink: /hired-attitude/
 author: Kevin Olega
 ---
-The most common complain that I receive is from visitors is...
+The most common complaints that I receive is from visitors is...

 > I want to work in a BPO but  I failed many times...
 >